-What is QRIS?
+What is Quality Rated?

-Why is it important to participate?
+Why is it Important to Participate?

 - Leads to improved quality of early care and education services and outcomes for Georgia’s children